Alegarr180/DdosComment/README.md

 # DdosComment
-Chrome Extension - Creates comments automatically under the format of Telefonica Tech Runs on Netscout's AntiDDoS platform Arbor Peakflow
+Chromium Extension - Creates comments automatically under the format of Telefonica Tech Runs on Netscout's AntiDDoS platform Arbor Peakflow

 ## What it does?